-This being said, several participants (France, UK, USA) advocated that the name Gulf of Tonkin was well known and suggested it be retained in some way, as names must be understood by all potential users, not only in neighbouring countries.
-Suggestions were made to use either Beibu Gulf (Gulf of Tonkin) or Beibu Gulf with a footnote saying "Also known as Gulf of Tonkin".
+This being said, several participants (France, UK, USA) advocated that the name Gulf of Tonkin was the official name used by their countries to reference this sea area, was recognized by other countries as well, and suggested it be retained in some way, as names must be understood by all potential users, not only in neighbouring countries.
+Although the preference is to select one name for this sea area, suggestions were made by France to use either Beibu Gulf (Gulf of Tonkin) or Beibu Gulf with a footnote saying "Also known as Gulf of Tonkin".
+USA had indicated a willingness to support Beibu Gulf pending more information about the agreement with Vietnam as well as evidence of usage of the name in published maps and other documents.

 France wished to make it clear that they have no objection to the name Beibu Gulf, as priority should be given to local names as long as they are approved by the neighbouring countries.
 However, for the same toponymic reasons and principles explained for the naming of other areas, France strongly recommended using Gulf of Tonkin as a possible variant, together with Beibu Gulf, in order that the designation of this area can unambiguously be identified and understood by the international community.
-In any case, the French exonym which will be used to designate that gulf will be Golfe du Tonkin.
+In any case, the French exonym which will be used by France to designate that gulf will be Golfe du Tonkin.

-Japan remarked that Beibu is a Chinese term meaning "north" or "northern", i.e. in line with the position of the gulf with respect to South China Sea, whereas the Vietnamese equivalent term is Vinh Băc Bô.
+Japan remarked that Beibu is a Chinese term meaning "north" or "northern", whereas the Vietnamese equivalent term is Băc Bô.